pin0S/learningML/log.md

 Today's Progress: Started Week 2 of Coursea course and working through matrices multiplication.

 Thoughts:Short day, with city to surf run.
 Looking forward to smashing through this week and really testing where I am.

+## Day 8: August 13, 2018

+Today's Progress: Powering through week 2, finished all the multivariate section.

+Thoughts: I will need to review matrices on Khan academy tonight to make sure I understand how matrices multiplication works.
+I am also hoping to get through to week three so that I am still on track with calculus.
+I've definitely changed my structure in terms of what is working best.
+Rather than purely learning the maths, I'm finding it best to go through Andrew's course and then supplement math when I don't understand.
+This allows me to just learn what I need to learn cutting down a lot of time and helping me focus on what's important.